Please note this post contains affiliate links.

 Ever since then, it’s been all about the fresh margaritas for me.
 I’ve actually come to crave them, particularly on those taco nights that I inevitably demand each week…

-This margarita falls rights into that “fresh” category, but with a lemony twist instead of using lime juice.
+This lemon margarita recipe falls rights into that “fresh” category, but with a lemony twist instead of using lime juice.
 I love the brightness that the lemon brings to the tequila, and how the agave smooths it all out at the end of every sip.

 Such an easy cocktail makes for a great margarita to serve up and parties, and the two rimming mixtures I’ve included in the recipe below will appeal to everyone, no matter if they prefer sugar or salt!